Professional Development

 - Description: This course enables educators to develop, increase and demonstrate knowledge about assistive technology devices and services and the process of helping students with disabilities select, obtain, and use assistive technology.
 Content includes information about the impact of identified areas of disability including vision, auditory, physical, communication, intellectual, and cognitive processing and how assistive technology devices and services provide support.

-- Meetings: There will be two required virtual meetings during the course: August 9 and August 30, 2022
+- Meetings: There will be two required virtual evening meetings during the course:

 - Course Flyer